Reliable recovery of hierarchically sparse signals for Gaussian and Kronecker product measurements: Introduction

 \section{Introduction}

 An important task in the recovery of signals is to approximately reconstruct a vector $\vec x \in \CC^{d}$ from $m$ noisy linear measurements

 where $\A\in \CC^{m \times d}$ is the measurement map and $\ev\in \CC^m$ denotes additive noise.
 Such problems arise in many applications, e.g., in image processing, acoustics, radar, machine learning, quantum state tomography, and mobile communication.
 Particularly interesting is the case where the number of measurements $m$ is much smaller than the dimension of the signal space and where $\x$ has some known structure.
-The machinery of compressed sensing provides powerful tools for an efficient, stable, and unique reconstruction of $\x$ from $\y$ and $\A$.
-For many instances, this idea works extraordinarily well and is most prominently investigated for the case where $\x$ is sparse, see ref.\ \cite{FouRau13} and references therein.
-The most common setting is the one of $s$-sparse vectors, i.e., vectors that have at most $s$ non-zero entries.
+The machinery of compressed sensing (CS) provides powerful tools for an efficient, stable, and unique reconstruction of $\x$ from $\y$ and $\A$.
+For many instances, this idea works extraordinarily well and is most prominently investigated for the case where the vector $\x$ is $s$-sparse, i.e., $\x$ has at most $s$ non-zero entries, see Ref.\ \cite{FouRau13} and references therein.